Revenge of the Green Dragons

-This is an interesting spin on the genre.
-A gangster drama set in the Chinese immigrant community of New York in the 1980’s.
-Hyping up the accolades of being co-directed by Infernal Affairs‘ Andrew Lau and exec produced by Martin Scorsese, the film sets a precedent for the style and quality of this particular gangster tale.
-So what’s the result?
+Revenge of the Green Dragons is a new film which puts an interesting spin on an old formula, a gangster drama set in the Chinese immigrant community of New York in the 1980's.
+Hyping the accolades of being co-directed by Infernal Affairs' Andrew Lau and exec produced by Martin Scorsese, the film sets a precedent for the style and quality of this particular gangster tale.
+So what's the result?

 With the story inspired by true events from an article of the time, Sonny and Steven are two Chinese-American immigrants surviving in the impoverished world of 1980's New York in the only way they know how, as members of the notoriously violent street gang, The Green Dragons.
 They quickly rise through the ranks, tightening the gang's grip on Chinatown and the surrounding neighbourhoods, attracting the unwanted attention of rival gangs, cops and the FBI, all of whom are determined to shut them down by any means necessary.
 Tensions soon reach breaking point, both internally and externally, and bullets begin to fly in what would lead to one of the most violent street clashes that New York has ever seen.